Die Trying (PartyNextDoor, Drake, and Yebba song)

 "Die Trying" is a song recorded by Canadian musicians PartyNextDoor and Drake, and American singer Yebba for the former two's collaborative studio album, Some Sexy Songs 4 U. Produced by Jordan Ullman, it was released along with the rest of the album on February 14, 2025, by Santa Anna Label Group, OVO Sound and Republic Records.
 It was released as a single on April 18, 2025.

 Composition

 "Die Trying" is 3 minutes and 15 seconds long.
 Produced by Jordan Ullman of Majid Jordan, it was mixed by 40 with assistance from OUPSiNG, and mastered by Chris Athens assisted by Dave Huffman.
 Jordan's brother, Kenneth Rockwell Ullman plays the guitar in the song.

 Critical reception

 The song received mixed reviews.
-Billboards Michael Saponara ranked the song as the thirteenth best track on Some Sexy Songs 4 U. Saponara wrote that Drake and Party "slow the pace down and bring out the guitars for an airy instrumental that Natasha Beddingfield could’ve meshed with" and that "Yebba’s soothing coo brings [the song] tastefully across the finish line".
+Billboards Michael Saponara ranked the song as the thirteenth best track on Some Sexy Songs 4 U. Saponara wrote that Drake and Party "slow the pace down and bring out the guitars for an airy instrumental that Natasha Bedingfield could’ve meshed with" and that "Yebba’s soothing coo brings [the song] tastefully across the finish line".
 However, Alphonse Pierre for Pitchfork wrote that the track is a "half-assed attempt to get the Nashville bag".
+Writing for Exclaim!, Alex Hudson described the track as an "unexpectedly cute acoustic pop ditty".